bezmoradi/tutorials/go/09-control-structures.md

 ### Comparing Composite Types

 By composite types, we mean slices, maps, and structs.
-Contrary to most of other programming languages like JavaScript, in Go we do not have a `===` operator for deep equality; instead, the `==` operator is used for both shallow and deep equality depending on the context.
+Contrary to most other programming languages like JavaScript, in Go we do not have a `===` operator for deep equality; instead, the `==` operator is used for both shallow and deep equality depending on the context.
 For structs including primitive types like integers, floats, strings etc, we can use the traditional `if` statement for equality check:

 ```go
 package main